lysender/files-rs/README.md

 ## Buckets

 Buckets are created outside of the application, like in Google Console or using gsutil.
 They are added into the client resources via the CLI.

+When adding a bucket, make sure it already exists in the cloud storage.

 ```bash
 ./files-rs buckets list client_id